-Top 2 exhibits from class #50367,50368, 50369; and 1 entry from #50370 may be selected for State Fair.
+Top 2 exhibits from class #50367,50368, 50369; and 50371 may be selected for State Fair.

-50368 Communications 1:
+50368 Communications 1, 2, 3

 For 1st year enrolled in project: Exhibit a binder portfolio showcasing at least three activities from the project manual.
 Show basic activities and anything that extended lessons.
 For 2nd and 3rd years in project: Include everything from earlier years' work and add section showcasing at least four additional activities per year.